7RU7H/Archive/Reconnaissance/Active-Information-Gathering/DNS/DNS-Active-Recon.md

 #### Forward Lookup Brute Forcing

 TL;DR - Forward lookup: query hostname for IP - What is the IP of this hostname?
-Foward lookup is defined as requesting an IP address of a hostname to query both a valid and an invalid hostname, if host successfully resolves a name to an IP, it could indicate a functional server.
+Forward lookup is defined as requesting an IP address of a hostname to query both a valid and an invalid hostname, if host successfully resolves a name to an IP, it could indicate a functional server.
 Check Seclists, [[Wordlist-Library]] and [[Wordlist-Considerations]] for comprehensive subdomain brute-forcing to  automate the forward DNS lookup of common hostnames.
 ```bash
 for ns in $(cat /usr/share/seclists/Discovery/DNS/$list.txt); do host $ns.$domain.$tld; done
 # Give the output from the above scan IP address with `host` from subnet range from $lowest to $highest